erichuang2015/directorist/readme.txt

 = Usage =

 After successfully installing and activating the plugin, you will find "Directory Listings" menu on the left column of WordPress dashboard.
+Go to Directory Listings >> Directorist settings and make sure you have added all the pages with correct shortcodes to the settings under pages,links&views settings.
+(Note: if you install the plugin for the first time then the plugin should already create all the pages automatically for you and assign their ids to the settings automatically.
+In that case, you just need to click save changes) Then you can add google map api key if you want to display map on the listing.
+Checkout other settings and customize them as  you like.
+Then save the changes.

-Go to Directory Listings >> Add New Listing to add your listing items.
-After adding your desired number of listings, go to  Directory Listings >> Directory settings page and add your google map API key and customize other settings.
+Now Go to Directory Listings >> Add New Listing to add your listing items.
+After adding your desired number of listings, you can check your website.
+If you have any problem understanding anything, you can always contact us via our website or here on wordpress support forum.
+We will be happy to help you.

-This plugin provides 5 shortcodes.
-You can see these shortcode names on the setting page.
+This plugin provides 9 shortcodes.
+You can see these shortcode names on the directorist setting page > Pages, links & views settings.
+Note: It is best to use it in a page with full-width template if possible for the best output.
 1. Use this shortcode  [search_listing]  on any page to enable users to search all the listing.
 This shortcode should probably be used on your front page if you are making a directory listing website.
 2. Use this shortcode  [all_listing]  on any page to show all the listings.
 3. Use this shortcode [add_listing] on any page to enable users to submit listing from the front end.
 4. Use this shortcode  [user_dashboard]  on any page to enable users to see and edit his profile and listing items from the front end.
 5. Use this shortcode  [custom_registration]  on any page to enable users to register from the front end using custom forms.
+6. Use this shortcode  [search_result]  on any page to display listing search result.
+7. Use this shortcode  [directorist_checkout]  on any page to display directorist checkout functionality (required if you use monetization).
+8. Use this shortcode  [directorist_payment_receipt]  on any page to display directorist payment receipt information (recommended if you use monetization).
+9. Use this shortcode  [transaction_failure]  on any page to display transaction error of directorist (recommended if you use monetization).

 == Screenshots ==